To help you work smarter, we’re enriching the content of our most detailed topographic data.

 2. Agricultural land (rest of England and Wales)

 5. Lakes (Scotland and the North of England)

 Here's how you can prepare for the new content releases:

 - Check with your software supplier that the version of the software you’re running supports schema 9.

-- Once it's available, download the new descriptive terms sample data and explore what it offers you.
-Sample data for the schema and fulfilment changes, without new descriptive terms, is already available – download it now.
+- Download the new descriptive terms sample data and explore what it offers you.
+At the same time, you can download sample data for the schema and fulfilment changes, without the new descriptive terms.

 If you have questions at any stage, please contact your account manager or post on our OS MasterMap Toography Layer forum, which is closely monitored by our product management team.

 We’re enriching OS MasterMap Topography Layer by adding 76 new descriptive terms, such as cattle grid, cave and crane.
 With 11 million more real-world features identified, you can tag and analyse your assets more precisely.
 For example, posts are now labelled individually, so you can use this data to work out how many you own and, in your asset records, log any that need replacement.

 Structures descriptive group